-The main reason cats or kittens won’t use a litter tray is due to cleanliness.
-Cats are naturally very clean animals and will not relish using a dirty litter tray.
+Cats are naturally very clean animals, the main reason cats or kittens won’t use a litter tray is due to cleanliness.

 Most kittens are very easy to litter train and may already have learned by watching their mother by the time you get them home.
 However, there are a few simple to follow steps which will ensure your new kitten is using their littler tray in no time.